francisphamsd/satellite-tracker/README.md

 - Bootstrap 5
 - Valnila Javascript
 - api.wheretheiss.at
-- leafletjs.com
+- Mapbox GL JS

 ### What I learned

 Through this project, I got more practice with bootstrap.
-I also learn how to fetch api online and use that data to work with a map database like leaflet.js
+I also learn how to fetch api online and use that data to work with a map database like Mapbox GL JS

 ### Continued development